warrenrross/USC_Homework-14_GeoMapping/README.md

 - This project gives a display of earthquake data from the USGS api over the timespan of a month.
 It shows seismic activity over 2 on the richter scale.
 - Tooltips are generated for earthquake data when you hover over an earthquake location.
 - A timeline function is provided to see data populate in a time sequence.
 When the timeline is paused you are viewing a sample of data that is generated based on stepping through each seismic event data point.
+- Timeline sample sizes are based on a list with in a relative time of current event being populated.
+It is hard coded in miliseconds in 'timelineLayer' in logic.js file approximately code line 225.